-The Company is still in the development phase for its alfapump® and DSR® programs, including the execution of clinical trials and submission / review of applications in order to achieve regulatory marketing approvals for these products.
-This entails various risks and uncertainties, including but not limited to the uncertainty of the development and regulatory review process and the timing of achieving profitability.
+Although the Company received approval for the alfapump from the US FDA, the Company still has to execute on its alfapump US commercialization strategy.
+Furthermore, DSR is still in its development phase and further clinical trials will be required to achieve regulatory marketing approvals.
+Both programs incur various risks and uncertainties, including but not limited to the uncertainty of the development & commercialization process and the timing of achieving profitability.
 The Company's ability to continue operations also depends on its ability to raise additional capital and to refinance existing debt, in order to fund operations and assure the solvency of the Company until revenues reach a level to sustain positive cash flows.

-The impact of macroeconomic conditions and geopolitical situation in Ukraine and the Middle East on the Company's ability to secure additional financing rounds or undertake capital market transactions remains unclear at this point in time and will remain under review by the Executive Management and the Board of Directors.
+The impact of macroeconomic conditions and geopolitical situation on the Company's ability to secure additional financing rounds or undertake capital market transactions remains unclear at this point in time and will remain under review by the Executive Management and the Board of Directors.